Plynk investment app Download App

 State capital gains tax

-Many states also tax capital gains tax on top of the federal taxes discussed above, so it’s a good idea to research your state’s rates specifically.
+Many states also have capital gains taxes on top of the federal taxes discussed above, so it’s a good idea to research your state’s rates specifically.

-You may still have to pay taxes on interest you earned and dividends you received throughout the year, even if you haven’t made any money by selling an investment yet.
+You may still have to pay taxes on interest you earned and dividends you received throughout the year, even if you haven’t made any money by selling investments.
+Depending on how they are classified, dividends can be taxed at the same rate as either short-term or long-term capital gains.
 And states that don’t tax capital gains may still tax interest and dividends, so be sure to learn about your state’s laws.

 Talk to a tax professional